-The sumptuous Beaux-Arts Petit Palais was purposefully built for the 1900 Exposition Universelle (for which the Eiffel Tower was also erected), whose tympanum portrays the city of Paris, now houses a Museum of Fine Arts.
-Much like the Louvre, the galleries at Petit Palais are as grandiose as the artworks they house and are attractions in their own right.
-The collections are very diverse and span several centuries of visual art history; highlights include painters such as Fragonard, Delacroix, Monet, Cézanne, Rembrandt and Rodin, as well as an impressive collection of ancient Greek and Roman art.
+The sumptuous Beaux-Arts Petit Palais was purposefully built for the 1900 Exposition Universelle (for which the Eiffel Tower was also erected); much like the Louvre, the galleries at Petit Palais are as grandiose as the artworks they welcome.
+The collections are very diverse and span several centuries of visual art history; highlights include painters such as Fragonard, Delacroix, Monet, Cézanne, Rembrandt and Rodin.